A Quick Start Before We about Different Types of Cranes Used in Construction

 So the industry uses different crane types for different problems.
 Each crane has a sweet spot.
 When crews use the right crane, the job runs smoother.
 When they use the wrong crane, the job turns into a slow headache.

 Mobile cranes are the most common cranes on most job sites.
 They show up, set up, lift, and move on.
+They are popular because they save time.
+Mobile cranes are also the type most people see first, which is why many new operators start here.

-What makes mobile cranes so useful
+What makes mobile cranes so useful?

 Mobile cranes are built for flexibility.
 They handle a wide range of lifts, and they can move from one job to the next without a major breakdown and rebuild process.